MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/try-dynamics-365-online.md

 ## Add new users to a trial

 New users can follow these steps to start a trial of Customer Engagement.

+The user should:
-The user should not already be licensed for Customer Engagement.
+- Not already be licensed for Customer Engagement
+- Have an Office 365 license to the Customer Engagement tenant

+> [!NOTE]
+> Only five users can join a trial organization and a maximum of five trial organizations can be added to the same tenant.

 1. Go to [https://trials.dynamics.com ](https://trials.dynamics.com )